ethereum/portal-network-specs/portal-network.md

 > Additional reading on why stateless is so important to the Eth1/Eth2 merge: https://dankradfeist.de/ethereum/2021/02/14/why-stateless.html)

-What is easy to overlook is that such a "stateless" client will be unable to much else without additional infrastructure.
+What is easy to overlook is that such a "stateless" client will be unable to do much else without additional infrastructure.
 Specifically it would be unable to serve the vast majority of the JSON-RPC apis.
 The Portal Network provides this additional infrastructure, allowing stateless clients to also expose the external APIs that support the web3 ecosystem.

 ### Scalable Lightweight Clients